Barcode EAN 8 Explained

-Code EAN 8 encodes seven digits plus a mandatory check digit, hence the name EAN 8.
+Code EAN 8 encodes seven digits plus a mandatory check digit, hence the name EAN 8; a longer variant (thirteen digits) is EAN 13.
 An EAN 8 barcode is easily recognized.
 It always starts and ends with two thin bars.
-It also has two thin bars right in the center of the symbol.
+It also has two thin bars right in the center of the symbol, see sample code above.

 EAN 8 uses a modulo 10 checksum scheme.
 Starting from the right the numbers are multiplied alternating with "3" and "1" and added up.
 The sum is integer divided by ten, the reminder is subtracted from ten which yields the check digit.

 Example Check Digit Calculation for Code EAN 8

 Summing up: 5 * 3 + 4 * 1 + 3 * 3 + 2 * 1 + 1 * 3 + 0 * 1 + 4 * 3 = 45

 Dividing: 45 / 10 = 4 Reminder 5

 Check Digit: 10 - 5 = 5